-Leon Wilson, Chairperson, A-415 Brewster Building Bob Edwards, Co-Director of Graduate Studies, A-413 Brewster Building Don Bradley, Co-Director of Graduate Studies, A-442 Brewster Building
+Leon Wilson, Chairperson, A-415 Brewster Building Don Bradley, Director of Graduate Studies, A-442 Brewster Building

 MA IN SOCIOLOGY

 In addition to a traditional liberal arts master's program, students may choose to pursue one of three areas of concentration: health services and research, social issues in regional development, and environment and society.
 Through graduate assistantships, practica, and participation in faculty research, students in these concentrations are expected to become affiliated with a university institute or center related to the student's interest.